 Golden Triangle with Yoga in the Himalayas begins with your arrival at the Delhi International Airport.
 At the airport, you will be received by a Trans India Holidays representative and will be escorted to the hotel and help you with the check-in formalities.
 Delhi, the capital city is a bustling metropolis with an ideal combination of the ancient and the contemporary era.
 New Delhi is a city created by the British, while the Old Delhi was the seat of the Mughal Empire from the 17th to 19th centuries.
 There are at least eight cities including Indraprastha, the first of recognized settlements, highlighted in the epic Mahabharata over 3000 years ago.
 Delhi has always been one of the major cities in the subcontinent.
 Check-in at the hotel, there are no plans for the day.
 Overnight stay in Delhi.

 After breakfast, the tour guide will pick you up from the hotel and take you for guided sightseeing of Old and New Delhi.
 This tour includes the following places: Red Fort: The 17th-century Mughal fortress is inscribed as a UNESCO World Heritage Site.
 The name is taken from a Hindi word Lal, which means red and Quila which means fort for the red sandstone used in its construction.
 The octet shape fort has a wall of about 2.4 kms and lies along the Yamuna River.
 Highlights of the fort are a Diwan-e-Am (Hall for public audience), a Rang Mahal (a water-cooled apartment of royal ladies) and a Pearl Mosque, which was constructed with white marble.
 Jama Masjid: One of the country’s major mosques, here hundreds and thousands of Muslims offer their prayers even today.
 Jama Masjid was constructed by Shah Jahan as an architectural extravaganza in 1658.
 The wonders of construction in Jama Masjid are seen in the long stretches of stairs and the hefty courtyard.
 Chandni Chowk (Silver Street): Chandni Chowk is well-known for its flamboyant streets with the famous shopping spots of Old Delhi.
 It also has the country’s best known extensive market for textiles, electronic goods, and watches.
 Chandni Chowk was designed by Jahanara Begum, Shah Jahan’s beloved daughter and was home to the well-to-do families of that time.
 The famous Parantha wale Gali, known for its mouth-watering paranthas is also positioned in Chandni Chowk.
 The famous gold market, Dariba Kalan is also situated here.
-Raj Ghat: An elementary square platform of black marble on the banks of Yamuna River, symbolizes the spot where Mahatma Gandhi was cremated followed by his assassination in 1948.
+Raj Ghat: An elementary square platform of black marble on the banks of Yamuna River, symbolizes the last resting place of Mahatma Gandhi after his assassination in 1948.
 A dedicatory ritual takes place each Friday, in his memory.
 India Gate: India Gate is a free-standing, 42-meter high arch.
 Formerly called the All India War Memorial in the memory of the 90,000 soldiers of the Indian Army who died in World War I. The names of the warriors are engraved all along the walls of the arch.
 The eternal flame honoring the Amar Jawan (Immortal Soldier) burns for the last four decades.
 Rashtrapati Bhavan (President’s House): Rashtrapati Bhavan is the authorized residence of the President of the country.
 It was designed by British Architect Edward Lutyens and was the official residence of the Viceroy when the British ruled India.
 Humayun’s Tomb: Nine years after the death of Humayun, Haji Begum (widow of Humayun) built this tomb in 1565-66 in his memory.
 The garden tomb is one of the world heritage sites inscribed by UNESCO and is said to be the motivation behind the 'wonder of the world' Taj Mahal.
 Qutub Minar: This outstanding building in the southern part of the capital was built by the Muslim King; Qutab–ud–din Aibak in 1199 A.D.
 The Minar (tower) is 72.5 meters tall and its base is a mosque.
 It is one of the UNESCO listed heritage sites in India.
 Overnight stay in Delhi.

 You will be met by one of our representatives who will assist you with the check-out formalities.
 You will then start your trail to Agra, the next stop on your Golden Triangle tour package.
 The drive from Delhi to Agra will be via the new Expressway, one of India’s finest highways.
 Agra is situated on the bank of Yamuna River.
 It is the dwelling place to India’s famous monument, the Taj Mahal.
 Agra was the capital of the Mughal Empire in the 16th & 17th centuries.
 To date, it retains the splendor of its bygone days.
 On your arrival at the hotel in Agra, you will again be met by our representative and will be assisted with check-in formalities.
 Later in the afternoon, the tour guide will pick you up for the guided sightseeing trip of the Taj Mahal and the Agra Fort.
 Taj Mahal: This white-marble mausoleum is one of the most beautiful structures in the world and is granted the title of one of the 'wonders of the world'.
 The UNESCO World Heritage Site is also known as the 'icon of eternal love'.
 Without a doubt, it is the most recognized and most visited landmark in India.
 The monument was built by Mughal Emperor Shah Jahan for his beloved Mumtaz Mahal and took over 22 years.
 Over 20,000 artisans labored hard day and night.
 Craftsperson and experts were brought from France and Italy, while the chief architect was from Iran.
 The visit to the Taj Mahal will long be remembered by you as the highlight of your Golden Triangle Tour.
 Agra Fort: The center of governance of the Mughal Empire, this historical monument is one of the world heritage sites in India.
 Emperor Akbar started the construction of this huge red sandstone Agra Fort on the bank of Yamuna River in 1565.
 It was mainly constructed for the soldiers until his grandson, Shah Jahan, added more opulent accommodations.
 There are several attractive buildings within its porches such as Samman Burj, where Shah Jahan was imprisoned by his son, Moti Masjid, a white marble mosque, Diwan–e–Am, Diwan–e–Khas, Jahangir’s Palace, Khaas Mahal, and Sheesh Mahal.
 Overnight stay in Agra.